Blog

 The benefits of CRM are countless, but these six stand out for banks and credit unions.

-6 Ways CRM Benefits your Bank or Credit Union
+6 Ways CRM Benefits Your Bank or Credit Union

-2. Customer satisfaction.
 The heart of CRM is better customer relationships, a chance to make customers feel seen, known, and valued.
 With a real-time picture of each customer, bankers can anticipate their needs and make timely offers to meet those needs, which increases retention, cross-sales, and customer satisfaction.
 Happy customers are eager to refer others to your bank or credit union.

-3. Ready insights for marketing and service.
 A CRM offers one central system of communication and reporting, which streamlines workflow and improves customer service.
 It also allows for easy, up-to-date reporting.
-Those reports can immediately be pulled and used as insight into new campaigns and other marketing as well as timely check-ins with customers to follow up.
+Those reports can immediately be pulled and used as insight into new campaigns and other marketing, as well as timely check-ins with customers to follow up.

-4. A 360 View.
 A CRM offers a clear and complete view of all customer activities, across all departments.
 From frontline staff to top management, the customer’s profile, activity, and history are all readily available.
 This eliminates missed chances at building relationships and cross-selling, as well as avoiding redundant offers, which can negatively affect the relationship.
 It also avoids duplicating work across departments, which frees up time and morale.

-5. Increased staff productivity and satisfaction.
 A CRM can make workflow processes and follow-up easier, more consistent and faster.
 This means less time on tedious tasks and more time focused on customers.
 Assigning tasks, creating referrals, tracking sales pipelines, and managing cases can all be streamlined, which increases all staff productivity and satisfaction.
 Plus, with mobile access the information can be available anytime and anywhere to keep employees and managers up-to-date and connected while on the go.

 When is a bank or credit union ready for CRM?